fraserreed/fraserreed.github.io/_posts/2018-09-28-sending-laravel-task-messages-to-a-python-celery-worker.markdown

     ...
 {% endhighlight %}

+The details of how messages are sent in this test application will be covered below, once the Python worker is ready.

 # Set up your Celery worker

-The next step is to set up the Python Celery worker so that any dispatched messages can be acted upon.
+The next step is to set up the Python Celery worker so that any dispatched messages can be acted upon from the Redis queue.
 This will be done again using Docker.

 First clone my [Python Celery worker Github repository][github-celery-repo]{:target="_blank"}.